Best Of17 min read

 Get Robinhood

 Robinhood is the app that introduced a whole generation to investing, and it's still one of the most recognizable names in the space.
-The story goes like this: you download it on a Tuesday afternoon, sign up in about four minutes, and you're buying your first stock before dinner.
+You download it on a Tuesday afternoon, sign up in about four minutes, and you're buying your first stock before dinner.
 That frictionless experience is genuinely Robinhood's superpower.

 It's commission-free on stocks, ETFs, options, and crypto.
-The interface is clean — maybe too clean for some, which honestly I think is a fair criticism.
-When the learning wheels come off and you actually want data, Robinhood's free tier can feel a bit like trying to navigate with a tourist map.
-In 2026, though, Robinhood has expanded its educational content considerably and added a retirement IRA feature with a 1% match, which is a smart move for students thinking long-term.
+The interface is clean — maybe too clean for some, which is fair criticism.
+When you actually want deeper data and you're no longer a total newbie, Robinhood's free tier can feel a bit limited.
+But here's what's changed: Robinhood has beefed up its educational content and added a retirement IRA feature with a 1% match, which is smart for students thinking beyond their first trade.

 Key Features: